rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ## 🚀 Goals

 1. Provide an easy way to setup a GitHub repository for Power Platform / Dynamics 365 development.
-2. Propose a starting point allowing a development team to customize the components included based on their own needs.
+2. Propose a starting point allowing a development team to customize the included components based on their own needs.
-3. Illustrate that we can automate many things related to the Power Platform to support a healthy ALM strategy.
+3. Illustrate that we can automate many things related to the Power Platform to support an healthy ALM strategy.
 4. Be a complement to the work done around ALM in other repositories like [coe-starter-kit](https://github.com/microsoft/coe-starter-kit) and [coe-alm-accelerator-templates](https://github.com/microsoft/coe-alm-accelerator-templates).
 5. Show that a [trunk-based development approach](https://trunkbaseddevelopment.com/) can be applied to Power Platform / Dynamics 365 development.
 6. Be an inspiration for the Power Platform & Dynamics 365 communities regarding using GitHub to support open-source projects that could benefit others.

 ### Non-goals

-1. Be the best "solution" for Power Platform / Dynamics 365 development using GitHub - *our expectations are high regarding the quality of the solution we will propose, but we will always support other similar projects or ideas*.
+1. Be the best "solution" for Power Platform / Dynamics 365 development using GitHub - *our expectations are high regarding the quality of the solution we will propose, but we will always support other similar projects, initiatives or ideas*.
-2. Cover all the aspects of Power Platform / Dynamics 365 development - *it could be a really long-term goal but I ([@rpothin](https://github.com/rpothin)) will definitely not be able to do that alone*.
+2. Cover all the aspects of Power Platform / Dynamics 365 development - *it is a really long-term goal and I ([@rpothin](https://github.com/rpothin)) don't think I will be able to achieve it alone*.

 ## 📖 Documentation